themantho/brainageR/README.md

 `/brainageR_T1`

-Copy the raw (unprocessed) T1w nifti files or create symbolic links (make sure Tw1 images are unzipped), with a separate folder for each subject (e.g., /brainageR_T1/sub-ID/sub-ID_ses-01_T1w.nii).
+Copy the raw (unprocessed) T1w nifti files or create symbolic links, with a separate folder for each subject (e.g., /brainageR_T1/sub-ID/sub-ID_ses-01_T1w.nii).

 **Important**: The files should be .nii (unzipped nifti), not .nii.gz or another zip flavor.
 Intermediate files will also be stored here.